 Service Providers must submit their monthly ARPA reports to the Board no later than the 8th of each month.
 This allows for review and submission to DWS by the required 10th of each month.
-Reports will cover areas such as partnership updates, staff training, solutions implemented, challenges encountered, participants enrolled, demographics of participants, expenditures, etc. ARPA expenses should be submitted with the regular monthly invoices.
+Reports (Word and Excel) will cover areas such as partnership updates, staff training, solutions implemented, challenges encountered, participants enrolled, demographics of participants, expenditures, etc. Reports should be completed clearly and accurately with all information and participant notes updated as appropriate.
+ARPA expenses should be submitted with the regular monthly invoices.